JordanTaylorGit/CSE5335-Group8-LincesCKF/README.md

 - Brand-targeted custom orders are routed to the selected brand and shown in that brand's My Orders view
 - Contact Us supports brand-directed inquiries
 - Brand-directed contact messages appear in the target brand's Notifications section

-## User Flows

-### Customer Flow

-1. Open the app in a fresh browser session.
-The app loads in English first, and later uses the language saved in `localStorage`.
-2. Browse the Home page, featured products, and Catalog listings.
-3. Open a product detail page, choose color and size, and add the item to cart.
-4. Refresh the page if needed.
-The cart remains saved until the user removes items or completes checkout.
-5. Open Checkout, review brand names in the order summary, and submit the order.
-6. Open `My Account` to review placed orders, delivery progress, profile details, and notification settings.
-7. Submit Contact Us messages or custom-order requests, with the option to route requests to a selected brand.
-8. Track both regular orders and custom orders from the customer account view.

-### Brand Flow

-1. Log in using a Brand account.
-2. Open `My Account` and review brand-specific sections such as `My Products`, `Orders`, and `Notifications`.
-3. Add a new product with bilingual content, images, pricing, category, size-based stock, and the option to mark it as featured.
-All fields except the featured toggle must be filled before submit.
-4. Confirm the product appears in the brand product list and public Catalog.
-It appears on the Home page when marked as featured.
-5. Review `My Orders`, which includes both orders placed by the brand account and orders/custom requests routed to that brand for fulfillment.
-6. Mark eligible routed order items as delivered.
-Customers then see updated Delivered or Partially Delivered status in their account.
-7. Review targeted custom orders in the brand order view and mark them delivered when completed.
-8. Review brand-directed Contact Us messages in the Notifications section.

 ## Database Write Map